ChanthMiao/ghc-wiki-mirror/dependent-haskell/no-singletons.md

 vReplicateMax n m a = vReplicate (Max n m) a
 ```

-It follows, then, that in order to achieve TFD, we must take one of the two routes:
+It follows, then, that in order to solve TFD, we must take one of the two routes:

 * Make type families (e.g. `Max`) available at the term level
 * Make functions (e.g. `max`) reducible at the type level